EARTH CONSERVANCY:A RETROSPECTIVE RETIRED

 and then they will need an inspection, said PennDOT spokesman Michael

-Taluto said he is not sure yet when the roundabout will be completed
+Taluto said he is not sure yet when the roundabout will be completed but

-but he should have a better idea after the inspection.
+he should have a better idea after the inspection.

-Kriger Construction of Scranton is building the roundabout, marking
+Kriger Construction of Scranton is building the roundabout, marking the

 It will connect to a new access road leading into warehouses for True

-Value and Spreetail in the Hanover 9 site across from Luzerne County
+Value and Spreetail in the Hanover 9 site across from Luzerne County Community

-James Marzolino, vice president for Kriger Construction, said there
+James Marzolino, vice president for Kriger Construction, said there are

-The estimated completion date for the entire project is August, he said.
+completion date for the entire project is August, he said.

 Williams said he welcomes the South Valley Parkway project, the roundabouts

-and the new warehouses but hes frustrated with how long it is
+and the new warehouses but hes frustrated with how long it is taking

-taking to construct some of the roundabouts.
+to construct some of the roundabouts.

-One of the reasons for the South Valley Parkway project was to take
+One of the reasons for the South Valley Parkway project was to take heavy

-signs that say road closed, he said.
+that say road closed, he said.

 Kratz said she also supports progress and having new jobs but she thinks